bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 collect2: error: ld returned 1 exit status
 make: *** [Makefile:2: test] Error 1
 ```

-### Question in week 3

-1. Can we use the Ares env to run NUMA case?
-1. Simulating NUMA needs VSphere, any other way?

 ## week 2 (9 Jan, 2023)